pingcap/blog/tidb-operator-source-code-reading-v-backup-and-restore.md

 #### Create Job

 The actual backup job is created by two functions: `makeExportJob` and `makeBackupJob`.
-I’ll take `makeBackupJob` as an example and explain its core code (which is simplified below):
+I'll take `makeBackupJob` as an example and explain its core code (which is simplified below):

 ```
 tc := bm.deps.TiDBClusterLister.TidbClusters(backupNamespace).Get(backup.Spec.BR.Cluster)